How to buy OZ Minerals (OZL) shares

-OZ Minerals Limited is a copper business based in Australia.
-OZ Minerals shares (OZL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $14.2 – a decrease of 4.05% over the previous week.
-OZ Minerals has a trailing 12-month revenue of around $1.3 billion.
+OZ Minerals is a copper business based in Australia.
+OZ Minerals shares (OZL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+OZ Minerals has a trailing 12-month revenue of around $2.1 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in OZ Minerals